dwisan/ClusterSystem/Database/Synchronous/MarieDB_Galera_Cluster.md

 ```
 >Starting Order after alls down
 ```
+-[Method-01]

 find "safe_to_bootstrap =1" in /var/lib/mysql/grastate.dat on all node
-and first start that node
+and starting first that node

 # cat /var/lib/mysql/grastate.dat
 safe_to_bootstrap =1
 # galera_new_cluster

+-[Method-02] starting with lastest shutdown node
 ```
 > Performance Testing